gonzaotc/Paymaster-Pools/README.md

 ### Introduction:

 To use any EVM blockchain, users must pay their transaction costs (weighted in gas) in native currency, such as Ether.
-This has been already acknowledged for a long time by the community as a major pain in user experience and a significant blocker for mass blockchain adoption, where non-experienced users may eventually receive cryptocurrency in their account and be unable to do anything with it due to the lack of native currency to operate, which is a really frustrating.
+This has been already acknowledged for a long time by the community as a major pain in the user experience and as a significant blocker for mass adoption, where newly onboarded users may eventually receive cryptocurrency in their account but kept blocked from doing anything with it due to the lack of native currency to pay for the gas, which is a really frustrating.

-This led to extensive research and innovation which has produced several ERCs and EIPs aiming to solve this issue, eventually deriving in the name of "**_Gas Abstraction_**", belonging as a sub-topic of the broader "**_Account Abstraction_**" space.
+This led to extensive research and innovation which has produced several ERCs and EIPs aiming to solve this issue, eventually giving birth to the concept of "**_Gas Abstraction_**", as a sub-topic of the broader "**_Account Abstraction_**" space.

-Among various approaches, ERC-4337 has emerged as the leading solution due to its unique advantage: enabling gas abstraction without requiring Ethereum core protocol changes.
-While ERC-4337 provides an elegant off-protocol architecture for alternative gas payment methods, current paymaster implementations remain centralized and, frankly, immature.
+Among various approaches, ERC-4337 has emerged as the current leading solution due to its unique advantage: enabling gas abstraction without requiring Ethereum core protocol changes.
+However, while ERC-4337 provides an elegant off-protocol architecture for alternative gas payment methods, current paymaster implementations remain centralized and, frankly, immature.

-##### Core requirements for gas abstraction:
+##### Core requirements for truly useful gas abstraction:

 - **Universal token support**: Users should be able to pay gas with any token
-- **Zero downtime availability**: Users cannot operate during outages, requiring permanently available, censorship-resistant infrastructure
+- **Zero downtime availability**: permanently available, censorship-resistant infrastructure is a must, since users cannot be sponsored during downtimes
-- **Minimal pricing and costs overheads**: Gas sponsoring costs should be extremely low to make the system usable.
+- **Minimal pricing and costs overheads**: costs should be extremely low to make the system usable